VSED and VSPeC

 [the patient met the criteria for MAiD] despite the fact that her refusal of medical treatment, food, and water undoubtedly hastened her death and contributed to its ‘reasonable foreseeability.’

-It has also been addressed indirectly in one of the two Charter challenges to Canada’s MAiD legislation.
+The issue of a person using VSPeC to make their natural death reasonably foreseeable (again when that was a criterion for access to MAiD), has also been addressed indirectly in one of the two Charter challenges to Canada’s MAiD legislation.
 In Lamb v.
 Canada, the Attorney General accepted as uncontested expert evidence (indeed, from their own expert) that:

 If Ms. Lamb were to be assessed now, and she indicated an intent to stop BiPaP [a machine similar to a CPAP machine, which helps a person breathe better while sleeping] and refuse treatment when she next developed pneumonia, it is likely that she would be found to meet the threshold for having a reasonably foreseeable natural death … She would not be required to develop an episode of pneumonia before being approved for MAID.
 Most would consider it sufficient that she expresses certain intent to refuse treatment when this occurs, as she will inevitably develop a chest infection in the near future.